techorionai/navigableai-sdk-web/README.md

 const navigableai = new NavigableAI({
   embedId: "YOUR_EMBED_ID",
   markdown: true
-  identifier: "<your user's unique identifier>"
+  identifier: "<your user's unique identifier>",
-})
+  welcomeMessage: "Hello!
+How can I assist you today?", })
 ```